 The Canadian women, while they retain the bloom and freshness of youth, are exceedingly pretty; but these charms soon fade, owing, perhaps, to the fierce extremes of their climate, or the withering effect of the dry, metallic air of stoves, and their going too early into company and being exposed, while yet children, to the noxious influence of late hours, and the sudden change from heated rooms to the cold, biting, bitter winter blast.

-Though small in stature, they are generally well and symmetrically formed, and possess a graceful, easy carriage.
-The early age at which they marry and are introduced into society, takes from them all awkwardness and restraint.
+Though small of stature, they are generally well and symmetrically formed, and possess a graceful, easy carriage.
+The early age at which they marry and are introduced into society takes from them all awkwardness and restraint.
+A girl of fourteen can enter a crowded ball-room with as much self-possession, and converse with as much confidence, as a matron of forty.
+The blush of timidity and diffidence is, indeed, rare upon the cheek of a Canadian beauty.

-They have excellent practical abilities, which, with a little mental culture, would render them intellectual and charming companions.
+Their education is so limited and confined to so few accomplishments, and these not very perfectly taught, that their conversation seldom goes beyond a particular discussion on their own dress, or that of their neighbours, their houses, furniture, and servants, sometimes interlarded with a little harmless gossip, which, however, tells keenly upon the character of their dear friends.
+Yet they have abilities, excellent practical abilities, which, with a little mental culture, would render them intellectual and charming companions.
 At present, too many of these truly lovely girls remind one of choice flowers half buried in weeds.

 Music and dancing are their chief accomplishments.
+In the former they seldom excel.
 Though possessing an excellent general taste for music, it is seldom in their power to bestow upon its study the time which is required to make a really good musician.
-They are admirable proficients in the other art, which they acquire readily, with the least instruction, often without any instruction at all, beyond that which is given almost intuitively by a good ear for time, and a quick perception of the harmony of motion.

-The waltz is their favourite dance, in which old and young join with the greatest avidity; it is not unusual to see parents and their grown-up children dancing in the same set in a public ball-room.
+They are admirable proficients in the other art, which they acquire readily, with the least instruction, often without any instruction at all beyond that which is given almost intuitively by a good ear for time and a quick perception of the harmony of motion.
+The waltz is their favourite dance, in which old and young join with the greatest avidity: it is not unusual to see parents and their grown-up children dancing in the same set in a public ball-room.
+Their taste in music is not for the sentimental; they prefer the light, lively tunes of the Virginian minstrels to the most impassioned strains of Bellini.

 On entering one of the public ball-rooms, a stranger would be delighted with such a display of pretty faces and neat figures.
-I have hardly ever seen a really plain Canadian girl in her teens; and a downright ugly one is almost unknown.

-The high cheek-bones, wide mouth, and turned-up nose of the Saxon race, so common among the lower classes in Britain, are here succeeded in the next generation, by the small oval face, straight nose, and beautifully-cut mouth of the American; while the glowing tint of the Albion rose pales before the withering influence of late hours and stove-heat.

-They are naturally a fine people, and possess capabilities and talents, which when improved by cultivation will render them second to no people in the world; and that period is not far distant.
+I have hardly ever seen a really plain Canadian girl in her teens: and a downright ugly one is almost unknown.
+The high check-bones, wide mouth, and turned-up nose of the Saxon race, so common among the lower classes in Britain, are here succeeded in the next generation, by the small oval face, straight nose, and beautifully-cut mouth of the American; while the glowing tint of the Albion rose pales before the withering influence of late hours and stove-heat.
+They are naturally a fine people, and possess capabilities and talents, which, when improved by cultivation, will render them second to no people in the world; and that period is not far distant.